Spring 2024 First-Year Housing Registration

 GW Campus Living & Residential Education works closely with Disability Support Services (DSS) to find a configuration of space that fits the accommodation needs of students who have medical or disability concerns regarding their housing.
 Students must register with DSS prior to or during the housing registration process.

-All first-, second-, and third-year students are required live on campus.
+All first-, and second-year students are required live on campus.
 However, there are situations where students do qualify for a Residency Exemption.
 Common situations include students commuting from home, students who are married, student veterans who are over 20 years old, and students who have children.

-Requests for Residency Exemption should be made between May 18 and June 6.
+Requests for Residency Exemption should be made starting November 1.

 Yes, first-year students could be assigned to live on either the Mount Vernon and Foggy Bottom Campuses.
 All first-year students should prepare for the possibility that they are assigned to live on the Mount Vernon Campus.